 Not everyone can afford a huge safe for their home.
 It’s not really safe to have things scattered throughout the home either.
-Think about placing all your important documents in a waterproof bucket and store it in a safe and secure location.
+Think about placing all your important documents in a waterproof bucket and storing it in a safe and secure location.

 18. Tip Them Over to Protect Seedlings

-Buckets work great for “mini greenhouses” to protect our seedlings from cold weather.
+Buckets work great for “mini-greenhouses” to protect our seedlings from cold weather.
 Drill some small holes in some buckets and turn them upside down in your garden over the plants you need to protect from wind and freezing.